annapamma/vue-heatmap-tutorial/README.md

 </div>
 ```

+Save the file and open in your browser.
 You should see this:
 ![Webpage with white background and "Hello World" in black letters](images/step-1.png)

-## Starting with Vue reactivity
+## Mounting the Vue app
 Load the Vue library from a content delivery network (CDN) and start your application with `<script>` tags.

 ```html